-Patricia Fripp, CSP, CPAE is a Hall of Fame keynote speaker, executive speech coach, sales presentation skills consultant, and online learning expert.
+Patricia Fripp®, CSP, CPAE is a Hall of Fame keynote speaker, executive speech coach, sales presentation skills consultant, and online learning expert.
 In Ms. Fripp's career, she has delivered over 3,500 presentations, as well as hundreds of virtual presentations.
-Companies hire Patricia to help them drive more business by polishing their sales conversations and presentations and by helping leaders inspire action and build commitment through their words.
+Companies hire Patricia to help them drive more business by polishing their sales conversations and presentations and to help leaders inspire action and build commitment through their words.
 Clients of her speech coaching include corporate leaders, technical and sales professionals, and seasoned professional speakers.
-Her innovative online learning platform-FrippVT Powerful, Persuasive Presentations-has users worldwide.
+Her innovative online learning platform-FrippVT® Powerful, Persuasive Presentations-has users worldwide.

 Meetings and Conventions magazine named her "One of the 10 most electrifying speakers in North America."
-Kiplinger's Personal Finance wrote that learning presentation skills from Patricia Fripp is one of the best ways to invest in you.
-She is the author of three books and co-author of another three.
-Patricia Fripp was named "One of the Top 30 Women in Sales" and "One of the Top 30 Global Gurus."
+Kiplinger's Personal Finance wrote, "Learning presentation skills from Patricia Fripp is one of the best ways to invest in you."
+Patricia's latest books are How's That Presentation Coming Along? and Deliver Unforgettable Presentations.
+She is a two-time Cicero Speechwriting Award winner.

-Patricia Fripp, CSP, CPAE
+Patricia Fripp[®], CSP, CPAE